Skirt or Skirts?

 I am — honestly — in the last stages of the novel revision, and one of the picky things I worried over today was “skirts or skirt,” as in:

-(My friend Priscilla says this isn’t linguistic — did the Puritans wear skirts — like Victorians — or just a skirt?
+My friend Priscilla says this isn’t linguistic — did the Puritans wear skirts (multiple) like Victorians, or just one skirt?
 Look at pictures, she told me.
 I finally decided on skirt.
-I worked about 6 hours today — a record for broken-ankle me, and cleaned up 102 pages!)
+I worked about 6 hours today, not all of it on this decision, I promise you — a record for broken-ankle me.
+I cleaned up 102 pages!

 Meanwhile, the prompt for Day 7, over at POETRYisEVERYTHING has to do with Port Townsend and Art Deco lampshades.
 I imagine that Chris recently visited PT.
-It seems fair that my poem originate with what I’ve been visiting.
-And it is in the same spirit — an old fashion.
+It seems fair that my poem originates with what I’ve been visiting.
+And it is in the same spirit — old fashioned.

 So here goes.

 in my mother’s skirts,